tuarua/FreKotlin-Android-ANE/README.md

 # Android Kotlin ANE

-Example Android Studio project showing how to create Air Native Extensions for iOS using Kotlin 1.1 It supports Android 21.0+
+Example Android Studio project showing how to create Air Native Extensions for iOS using Kotlin 1.1

-It is comprised of 2 parts.
+It supports Android 21.0+

 FreKotlinExampleANE.java is the entry point of the ANE.
 It acts as a thin layered API to your Kotlin controller.
 Add the number of methods here